In today’s post, which is a juicy one, I decided to create something dedicated to the fundamental principles of a mobile-optimized website.

 - Load your page content in a logical order to facilitate engagement and minimize delays.

-- Implement analytics and conversion tracking to measure your success, follow your progress and leverage the data to optimize the mobile experience even further.
+- Implement analytics and conversion tracking to measure your success, follow your progress, and leverage the data to optimize the mobile experience even further.

 What Is the Number One Takeaway?

-The common thread in all the sections covered by the research summarized above is that mobile users are most often goal-oriented – they expect to be able to get what they need from a mobile site easily, quickly and on their own terms.
+The common thread in all the sections covered by the research summarized above is that mobile users are most often goal-oriented – they expect to be able to get what they need from a mobile site easily, quickly, and on their own terms.

 To ensure mobile site success, it’s important to design the experience from the user’s perspective.
-When designing interactions, consider the context of the user and cater to their needs without sacrificing richness of content.
+When designing interactions, consider the context of the user and cater to their needs without sacrificing the richness of content.